uQr/cordova-docs/tutorial-team-build/README.md

 3. The plugin also adds in support for the VS specific Windows packaging elements in config.xml.

 ##### Behind the Scenes: res/native Hook
-If you are using Tools for Apache Cordova in Visual Studio, you may be taking advantage of the “res/native” folder in your project.
+If you are using Tools for Apache Cordova in Visual Studio, you may be taking advantage of the "res/native" folder in your project.
 This provides a useful way to update native project build artifacts without having to check in the platforms folder but is not currently a base Cordova CLI feature.

 You can take a look at the sample [Tools for Apache Cordova CLI Support Plugin](http://go.microsoft.com/fwlink/?LinkID=533753) for a quick way to add in support.
 The plugin takes advantage of something called a [Cordova hook](http://go.microsoft.com/fwlink/?LinkID=533744) that allows you to wire in build steps in the Cordova CLI build process.
 A Cordova hook can be implemented using either shell scripts (batch, bash, or node.js based) or as a node.js module.

 For this behind the scenes tutorial, we’ll use a node.js shell script for simplicity sake.
-All that needs to happen is the following script should be placed in the “hooks/before\_prepare” folder.
-We will call the file “hook-res-native.js” but the filename itself does not matter.
+All that needs to happen is the following script should be placed in the "hooks/before\_prepare" folder.
+We will call the file "hook-res-native.js" but the filename itself does not matter.

 Add the following to the file:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #!/usr/bin/env node
-var fs = require('fs'),
+var fs = require("fs"),
-	path = require('path');
+	path = require("path");

 process.env["CORDOVA_PLATFORMS"].split(",").forEach(function(platform) {
 	console.log("Processing res/native for " + platform);